 Discussion: Stopping the conversation when a person begins to discuss information indicative of any criminal conduct is not a peer support effort to assist the person to conceal or cover-up past or on-going criminal behavior.
 Quite the contrary, peer support interactions encourage honesty and the assumption of personal responsibility.
 Instead, stopping the conversation and following up as indicated recognizes the fact that you can better assist the person if you are not placed in a position where you might become a witness in a possible prosecution.
 As it is, you may be required to take action and/or testify based upon the information already presented.
 No matter what the specifics are in any case, if persons present information indicative of any criminal conduct, do not leave them alone.
 Stay with the person until otherwise directed by your clinical supervisor.
-Peer support team members are committed to helping others, however peer support team members are not required to, and do not jeopardize themselves professionally or ethically by concealing ongoing or past criminal activity.
+Peer support team members are not required to, and do not jeopardize themselves professionally or ethically by concealing ongoing or past criminal activity.